czmirek/POST-only-API-standard/README.md

 - The default value is VALIDATION_ERROR.
 Error code must be ALWAYS present in the failed validation response.

 #### 3.1.2 Error message
-- Error message is a human readable descriptive text which is by default in the default language of your project.
+Error message is a human readable descriptive text which is by default in the default language of your project.

 - It can contain data about the request.
 - It is not compulsory and is `null` by default.
 - The message should follow any logic you have in your system for localization.

+#### 3.1.3 References
+Array of the input model properties that are responsible for this validation to fail.
+If used together with `attemptedValues` then the references should line up with the values.

+- It is not compulsory and is `null` by default.

-#### 3.1.3 Argument name
+#### 3.1.3 Attempted values

-## Data table standard - simple variant

-## Data table standard - complex variant
+Array of the input model values that are responsible for this validation to fail.
+If used together with `references` then the attempted values should line up with the references.

+- It is not compulsory and is `null` by default.

 [^1]: [Caching your REST API](https://restcookbook.com/Basics/caching/)